This might be from a few years ago but it’s one of those evergreen posts: as true today as it was a couple of years back.

 I had visions of a chase longue positioned so I could enjoy our magnificent view next to floor to ceiling book shelves along the one wall.
 Sadly, my husband’s two large wardrobes, which are in addition to his walk-in dressing room and built-in cupboard, are preventing me putting my master plan in place.

 Consequently, I keep changing around the soft furnishings, bed linen, bed cover and cushions without achieving the harmony I desire.
 When my laundry became the bike room, I had to find somewhere else for the ironing board.
-Initially that was the underused guest bedroom but, as that has become a second storeroom pending the long-awaited reorganisation of our caves, it got moved into our bedroom.
+Initially that was the underused guest bedroom but, as that has become a second storeroom pending the long-awaited reorganisation of our storage caves, it got moved into our bedroom.

 Lest you think I’m a fiend with the iron, I should fess up that I try to iron as little as possible.
 Thanks to my brilliant washing machine and dryer, most items can be neatly folded and put away.
 About the only things I iron are my beloved’s shirts.
 However, I keep the ironing board out and ready for action as he has an unfortunate habit of demanding I press his suit/jacket just before he’s due to leave on a business trip.